 Finally, we can also improve the quality of our life, our health and wellbeing based on our overall lifestyle, specifically when it comes to what we buy or don’t buy.
 The way we approach consumerism and the quantity and quality of the items that we invest our resources into will spill over into every area of our health.
 The good news is that today we have choices, and lots of them.
 For starters, an increasing number of us are learning how to simplify our life, in order to experience a higher quality of life.
 Many of us are thus moving away from a consumption-based lifestyle, and practicing conscious consumption.
 This means that when products are needed, we are sourcing out the healthiest options for us and our planet.

-To help us move effectively in this direction and benefit on all levels of our health, finances, and lifestyle, we can consult the Conscious Consumer Shopping Guide.
-This resource is part of New Dream’s Beyond Consumerism initiative that is redefining what it means to live a good life and have time for things that matter and add positively to the quality of our life, health, and wellbeing.
-This resource includes lots of information, inspiration, and practical tips for optimizing your life so that you buy less and spend less, and buy higher quality, more durable and sustainable items.
+To help us move effectively in this direction and benefit on all levels of our health, finances, and lifestyle, we can shop as conscious consumers.
+By avoiding mindless shopping and the acquisition of stuff for the sake of shopping, we are redefining what it means to live a good life and have time for things that matter and add positively to the quality of our life, health, and wellbeing.
+By shopping less, you are optimizing your life so that you buy less and spend less.
+And when you do actually need something, buy higher quality, more durable,reusable, and sustainable items.